The Cambridge Pork Pie 200 calendar event 2018

 This event takes place in mid-March, so expect a bit of weather en route — and pray for a north-westerly to blow you back home after all that winching!

 Starting from Girton on the northern edge of Cambridge, this ride heads north-west to St Ives and onwards, flirting with the fens and providing a very fast run-out to the most historic Northamptonshire town of Oundle, famous for its centuries-old school, as well as the one-time home of Billy Bragg.
 (Note: Oundle is not a control this year — you are welcome to stop for a cup of tea, but you don't have to if you're feeling strong.)
-From Oundle, the route climbs steadily before dropping down into Melton Mowbray, where you can sample some really great food (there's also a MacDonald's should you wish).
+From Oundle, the route climbs steadily before dropping down into Melton Mowbray, where you can sample some really great food (there's also a MacDonald's and a Gregg's should you wish).

 This is definitely a route of two halves.
 Flattish to Oundle and back, with hills between Oundle and Melton Mowbray … All in all this was a thoroughly enjoyable ride with much fine scenery, mostly very quiet roads, and challenging but not punishing hills.
 I'd give it a 10/10.